NatTuck/khoury-ntuck/courses/2018/09/cs3650/notes/02-amd64-assembly/notes.md

  - In addtion to RAM, this system gives us another place to put stuff called registers.
 For a 16-bit processor, each register is 16 bits.
  - The 8086 had 9-ish registers:
-   - "general purpose": ax, cx, dx, bx, si, di, bp, sp,
+   - "general purpose": ax, cx, dx, bx, si, di, bp, sp
    - "special purpose": ip, (segment registers, status register)
  - What processors do is execute instructions.
 Kinds of instructions:
    - Arithmetic: Example: add $5, %cx